DataBytes-Organisation/Project-Echo/src/Components/API/README.md

 open conda shell and cd to the api folder, then run:

-python -m uvicorn app:app --reload
+python -m uvicorn app.main:app --reload

 Head to localhost:8000/docs to read the documentation for API